Success Lessons From My Two Year Old Son.

 The Lesson:

 Pay attention to the little things – your technology, your surroundings, etc. you may find yourself living in a better world without actually changing anything.
-How would your life look like if you lived each day like it’s your first?
+How would your life look like if you lived each day like it’s your first? - We are always growing and developing.

 We are all in permanent Beta” says Reid Hoffman, founder of LinekdIn, in his book “The Startup of YOU”.
 So true.
 From little baby to a 2 year old toddler, the change and development occurs so quickly, it’s like being introduced to a new person each day – literally, a different experience each time.
 It may not be as obvious as an adult, but just like our cells duplicate and die every 7 years and we physically renew ourselves, so do our habits and character traits if we have that intention.